Last updated on July 10th, 2019

 There’s lots of ways to boost your fluid intake you just need to get creative and work at it.
 Making sure that a lot of your intake comes from food is key also.
 Consuming nutrient dense foods (like vegetables) versus calorie dense foods (like processed foods) is an easy way to keep you hydrated.

-Don’t forget to pin these water tips!
+Don’t forget to pin these tips on how to drink more water!

 Water is vital for our systems to function and even more important for them to function optimally.
-While there’s tricks and tips you can use, at the end of the day you’ve just got to suck it up and drink some water.
+While there’s tricks and tips you can use, at the end of the day you’ve just got to suck it up and drink more water.

 What’s your best tip for staying hydrated?